 Cunard Line offers much more than just a cruise.
 Sailing into the ocean blue onboard one of their three Queens is quite the nautical experience, much more about the journey than the destinations.
 They draw from 175 years of maritime heritage: Samuel Cunard won the first British trans-Atlantic steamship mail contract in 1839 and from there the company has grown into what it is today, from paddle steamers to elegant passenger ships.
 Read more

 This long history is what makes Cunard special.
-Nautical traditions, British touches and little occasions of luxury hark back to the golden era of ocean travel, and it’s a fantastic way to holiday.
-Take a look at a first-hand review by one of the Cruise Sale Finder team.
+Nautical traditions, British touches and little occasions of luxury hark back to the golden era of ocean travel, and it's a fantastic way to holiday.
+Take a look at a first-hand review of the Queen Mary 2 by one of the Cruise Sale Finder team.

 Cunard ships: A royal fleet

 Cunard has opted for quality over quantity with its fleet, and while their ships are few in number they are a globetrotting trio, seen in many ports around the world.
 All three are occasionally spotted Down Under!

 Queen Mary 2: Purpose built as a true ocean liner rather than a cruise ship, the QM2 is the perfect ship for anyone interested in maritime history.
 She was launched by the reigning British monarch in 2004, and provides an elegant and classic travel experience.
 You'll often find this Queen engaged in royal World Cruises or transatlantic crossings.

 Queen Victoria: A very stylish ship, Queen V is all about understated dark wood and muted colours.
 Historians will recognise Edwardian and Victorian decor.
 She sails World Cruises and European itineraries.